str4t3g4/F5-Hitsch-Godefroy/README.md

   <img  src="https://i.imgur.com/oFNpW0F.png">
 </p>

-When you click on a news item, the application automatically redirects you to your favorite browser so to read its content!
+When you click on a news item, the application automatically redirects you to your favorite browser to read its content!

 ## Navigation
 The navigation menu at the bottom of the application allows you to easily navigate through the different panels.
 The active panel is highlighted with a different coloring from the other two inactive ones.